bmt621/deep-learning/README.md

+# deep-learning
-# Simple deep learning implementation with pytorch and tensorflow
+Simple deep learning implementations with pytorch and tensorflow